Keeping Up Was Never the Point

 Not to fix the moment.

-Not to speed it up.
+Not to make it perform.

 Where have you felt the pressure to keep up, even when your pace was already enough?